 Everybody knows…….that Brexit has become a complete balls up but that’s not the title of this Spanish language film which remains solely as Everybody Knows.
-Starring real life married couple Penelope Cruz and Javier Bardem who here appear as Laura & Paco an ex couple who have moved on in their lives but now met up at Laura’s sister wedding which she attends with her two children, a teenage daughter and little boy who wears a pair of bright red framed glasses that Euro kids seem to wear in abundance on holiday.
+Starring real life married couple Penelope Cruz and Javier Bardem who here appear as Laura & Paco an ex couple who have moved on in their lives but now met up at Laura’s sisters wedding which she attends with her two children, a teenage daughter and little boy who wears a pair of bright red framed glasses that Euro kids seem to wear in abundance on holiday.

-What we have next is the relationships between the family members start to fracture as the daughters disappearance goes on…..and on …..and on.
-Because whilst this is sold as a thriller it focusses far more on the characters dealing trying to deal with their own emotions.
-Laura is in pieces crying herself to sleep every night whereas Paco does everything he can to find the girl and the rest of the family in the huge villa just …well mope about really until there is a bombshell revelation that kicks in towards the end and finally drives the plot forward.
+What we have next is the relationships between the family members starting to fracture as the daughters disappearance goes on…..and on …..and on.
+Because whilst this is sold as a thriller it focusses far more on the characters trying to deal with their own emotions.
+Laura is in pieces crying herself to sleep every night whereas Paco does everything he can to find the girl and the rest of the family in the huge villa just …….well mope about really until there is a bombshell revelation that kicks in towards the end and finally drives the plot forward.
 It’s plot twist that apparently Everybody Knows (ahhhh we see what they did there!)

 Written and directed by Iranian director Asghar Farhadi who was behind 2011’s excellent, ‘A Separation’ this is meant to be a thriller but it starts off slow with a spike of interest with the kidnap and then a long fallow period of dullness afterwards until a plot twist and a dull denouement and the relationship between characters is never particularly clear.
 It’s a shame as Cruz and especially Bardem are great actors with the right material but Everybody Knows is a thriller which fatally has no thrills.